Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Covering some questions that the Reader may have about some technicalities

 \subsection{Remark on pure states and preparations}

 If we assume that we do not know what is meant by a pure state in quantum mechanics, but we know the mathematical structure of quantum mechanics including the Born rule, then, using just logic one can show that the state encodes a preparation of a specific statistical ensemble.

 Take state $\ket{\psi}$, it is an eigenstate of an observable $\Pi_\psi=\ketbra{\psi}{\psi}$.
-In the earlier "orthodox" approach to measurement this means that the state can be prepared by measuring observable $\Pi_\psi$, and selection of only the instances when the outcome value was $1$.
-Thus, this is one of the methods to prepare the state (there are infinitely many other methods but this selection-by-measurement method is one of them).
+In the earlier ``orthodox" approach to measurement this means that the state can be prepared by measuring observable $\Pi_\psi$, and selection of only the instances when the outcome value was $1$.
+Thus, this is one of the methods to prepare the state (there are many other methods, but this selection-by-measurement method is one of them).

 Still, we might think that $\ket{\psi}$ could be associated with {\em each} of the systems, which in the measurement of $\Pi_\psi$ gave as a result value equal to eigenvalue $1$.
 Manyfold repetition of this procedure obviously would constitute an ensemble of equivalently prepared particles.
 However, one can reverse the situation.
 Consider a sequence of particles that somebody prepared for us in state $\ket{\psi}$, but forgot to tell us that the state is $\ket{\psi}$.
-In such a case there is no way to find out "in which state" is a single particle, if we are to measure just one of these.
+In such a case there is no way to find out ``in which state" is a single particle, if we are to measure just one of these.
 However, a tomographic experiment on the ensemble would give an approximate answer in real experiments, and in theory a gedanken version of it gives the exact answer as then one uses the abstract statistical ensemble.

 \begin{itemize} \item Thus $\psi$ definitely gives the full quantum description of an ensemble of equivalently prepared systems.
 But the relation of a single system with $\psi$, after the aforementioned ensemble preparation, is only that the system belongs to the ensemble.
-Statements like "system is in the state $\psi$" are misnomers.
+Statements like ``system is in the state $\psi$" have an interpretational character as they have no justification in operational procedures.
+They face the criticism of Einstein mentioned in \cite{Schilpp59}, see the itemized quotation in subsection \ref{PSI}.
 If one insists that this is literately the case then we enter metaphysics. \end{itemize}

 Note finally, that every feasible preparation method gives us an ensemble of systems described by a pure state or a mixed state.
 However, every $\ket{\psi}$ or $\rho$ describes the result of a theoretically possible preparation of an ensemble, but does not give us a recipe for a feasible preparation.